01 SMALL CLASSES and ACTIVE LEARNING conducted in ENGLISH

 The curriculum of the School of International Liberal Arts is comprised of liberal arts courses in the humanities, social sciences and general sciences, whose diverse approaches provide students the opportunity to develop a broad education and a multifaceted perspective that is unfettered by narrow boundaries.
 Additionally, students take part in programs of study abroad in one of five English-speaking countries.
 During their semester abroad, they not only hone their English skills, but also acquire a broader perspective on the world that would not have been possible in Japan.
 They also develop a sense of themselves as Japanese and the self-confidence and independence they will need to live in our global society.

-03 GLOBAL EDUCATIONAL ENVIRONMENT (75% international faculty)
+03 GLOBAL EDUCATIONAL ENVIRONMENT (Approximately 75% international faculty)

 To learn and understand the diverse cultures and perspectives in our world, it is not only effective, but sometimes necessary, to learn directly from the people of those cultures or from people who have profound knowledge of them.
 Approximately 75% of the faculty of the School of International Liberal Arts are non-Japanese, requiring that English be the lingua franca of the campus.
 Through the time they spend every day on a campus overflowing with diverse cultures, ideas, and senses of values, students learn first-hand the meaning of multicultural coexistence, the new wave in globalization.

 The School of International Liberal Arts welcomes students who identify with its educational policies and are motivated to achieve personal realization as global citizens through their studies in the international environment at MIC, and whose high school education has provided a foundation of knowledge, skills, and motivation to meet the standards described in the Diploma Policy.